Start Your Masters Journey With This Free Profile Evaluation

 Ross MM students have received offers for positions in a diverse set of industries, including consulting, technology, consumer packaged goods, manufacturing, hospitality, retail, and the public sector.
 Positions include roles in finance, marketing, consulting, sales, and business development, among others.

 Lastly, in the Michigan Ross Master of Management Review, you can find all the application essay questions listed below.

 APPLICATION ESSAY INSIGHTS

 - Describe why you want to pursue the Master of Management degree at the Ross School of Business.
 What do you expect to learn?
 How will you leverage this knowledge to accomplish your personal and professional goals?
 Describe in detail the type of employment opportunities you anticipate pursuing upon completion of the Master of Management degree.
 (500 - 700 words)

 - The Master of Management admissions committee places a high emphasis on setting and working toward goals, both academically and in your job search.
 Describe a medium- to long-term goal that you set for yourself and what you did to work to achieve it.
 The goal may be something you succeeded in attaining, or one that you did not achieve but learned from the experience of working toward.
 Discuss the approaches that helped you meet or reach towards your goal.
 How will you translate what you learned from this previous experience to the MM program and your job search activities?
 (500 - 700 words)

 - Optional question: Is there anything not addressed elsewhere in the application that you would like the Admissions Committee to know about you to evaluate your candidacy?
 (500 - 700 words)

-We hope the Michigan Ross MiM Review was useful to you, all the information has been sourced by the Michigan Ross MiM Site, and for more data you should visit the official website of Michigan Ross School of Business.
+We hope the Michigan Ross Master of Management Review was useful to you, all the information has been sourced by the Michigan Ross MM Site, and for more data you should visit the official website of Michigan Ross School of Business.